f5alliances/f5_provisioner/docs/build_environment.rst

 Now you can start to provision the environment in AWS.

-Make sure you are in the correct directory after the git clone
+**Make sure you move to the correct directory after the git clone and building the container above**

 .. code::